What does a foster parent do?

 - Able to financially support their own family

-- Owning or renting a safe residence, with space for a child
+- Own or rent a safe residence, with space for a child

-- Able to work with social workers and/or therapists and other support people
+- Can work with social workers and/or therapists and other support people

-- Flexible, energetic, and able to care for a child
+- Are flexible, energetic, and able to care for a child

-- Working inside or outside their home, or are retired
+- Work inside or outside their home, or are retired

-- Able to talk with social workers about themselves and their families
+- Can talk with social workers about themselves and their families

 Children in foster care have been through a lot of life-changing experiences in their short lives.
 The maturity, coping skills, experience and knowledge you’ve accrued over the years will aid in caring for a child as a foster and/or adoptive parent.